How to lower high cortisol levels naturally?

 Foods high in magnesium may naturally reduce cortisol levels

 According to studies, high magnesium intake is beneficial for reducing cortisol.
-Moreover, magnesium deficiency has been linked to increased risk of stress, anxiety, and elevated cortisol levels.[5,6]
+Moreover, magnesium deficiency has been linked to an increased risk of stress, anxiety, and elevated cortisol levels.[5,6]

-The daily recommended intake is between 310 and 420 mg, depending on the sex and age.
-Actually, following a diet high in magnesium is easy.
+Following a diet high in magnesium is easy.
 The richest foods in magnesium are seeds and nuts.
 Pumpkin seeds, chia seeds, sesame seeds, almonds, peanuts, and walnuts are particularly high in magnesium!

-Foods and supplements containing B-vitamins can also help reduce cortisol levels.
+Foods and supplements containing B vitamins can also help reduce cortisol levels.
 Especially, vitamin B6, folate, and vitamin B12 are beneficial for reducing elevated cortisol values.[7,8]

 Moreover, spinach, turnip greens, chickpeas, peanuts, broccoli, bread, and cabbage are common foods high in folate.